CLCK0622/AI-prog/src-us_en/main.typ

 === Model Architecture

 We utilize the U-Net architecture, a convolutional neural network originally designed for biomedical image segmentation.
 This kind of architecture is highly effective in situations which need accurate location because it has two features, a contraction part for the context and an expansion part to enable exact localization.
 By the implementation of several double convolutional blocks that consist of two sets of convolutions with interjections of batch normalization and ReLU, the U-Net architecture is important for high performance in road segmentation as it helps to capture such intricate features that come in various sizes, from different geospatial data such as satellite images and elevation maps.

 The architecture consists of several down-sampling layers which allow the amount of features to increase while decreasing the spatial size of the data, then one or several up-sampling layers are applied to bring back the size of the features and interlace the features from the corresponding down-sampling layers via skip mechanisms.
 This allows finer visual detail, which is usually lost, to be retained during the down-sampling procedure which results in the model recovering most vital parts of the road across different terrains.
+As shown in @model_struct is our U-Net architecture and arguments.

 #figure(
     kind: "algorithm",